BrianLusina/PythonSnips/datastructures/graphs/mesh_message/README.md

   ['Jayden', 'Amelia', 'Adam']

 Gotchas
-We can find the shortest route in O(N+M)O(N+M) time, where NN is the number of users and MM is the number of connections between them.
+We can find the shortest route in O(N+M) time, where N is the number of users and M is the number of connections between them.

 It's easy to write code that can get caught in an infinite loop for some inputs!
-Does your code always finish running?

 What happens if there's no way for messages to get to the recipient?